Tilde ~ Acento agudo

 The Spanish acute accent* (á, é, í, ó, ú) serves two purposes:

-1. It indicates that the normal rules of word stress are being overridden.
-The following table lists the normal rules and has examples of words that follow them as well as words that need accents because they break the rules.
+The acute accent indicates that the normal rules of word stress are being overridden.
+Here are the normal rules with examples of words that follow them as well as words that need accents because they break the rules.

 |a)||Words that end in a consonant other than N and S have stress on the last syllable.||